Go All Out When You Thank Your Year-End Donors

 I always like to use this analogy.
 Imagine you’re at a family gathering and you’re explaining what your organization does to your 75-year-old Aunt Shirley, or maybe it’s Uncle Ted.
 Does she look confused and uninterested when you use terms like underserved and at-risk, or does he perk up and want you to tell him more when you mention you’ve been able to help homeless families move out of shelters and into their own homes?

-Imagine who’s reading your fundraising letter or other type of communication.
+Always take into account who’s reading your fundraising letter or other type of communication.
 Most likely, your donors don’t have a medical or social services background.
 They also don’t have a lot of time to look up something they don’t understand.

 What they do want is a personal connection and to be able to understand you.

-How to Make Your Messages Stand Out in a World of Information Overload
+How to Make Your Nonprofit Messages Stand Out In a World Filled With Information

-Our world is chock full of information, too much at times.
+Our world is chock full of information.
 When I was growing up, we just had a few TV channels to choose from.
 Now there are countless streaming options.
 We also have email, the internet, and social media, just to name a few.
-It’s a lot
+It’s not only the volume of options, it’s also the content.
+And in our current climate of crisis and uncertainty, it’s information overload on steroids.

 How does your nonprofit organization compete with all this?
 You need to communicate regularly with your donors and you need to do it well.
-But in the land of information overload, it’s possible they’ll miss your messages.
+But in this deluge of information, they might miss your messages.

-Here are a few ways you can make your messages stand out.
+Here are a few ways you can make your messages stand out and get noticed.

 What’s your intention?